-- / The value equals the closing price of our common stock on the last business day of our most recently completed fiscal year, multiplied by the number of shares underlying the award. - Each RSU represents the contingent right to receive one share of common stock upon vesting.
+The value equals the closing price of our common stock on the last business day of our most recently completed fiscal year, multiplied by the number of shares underlying the award.

+Each RSU represents the contingent right to receive one share of common stock upon vesting.
 The number of RSUs that are earned can be from 0% of the target award up to 150% of the target award, depending upon the achievement of certain performance criteria.
-These RSUs are scheduled to vest in a single installment on January 31, 2022, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2020, or a change in control, with the number of units earned being based on the achievement of certain performance criteria. - 2/ Each RSU represents the contingent right to receive one share of common stock upon vesting.
+Amounts reported here reflect an assumed target (100%) level of achievement of the performance goals.
+These RSUs are scheduled to vest in a single installment on December 31, 2023, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2022, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.
+Also includes the value of dividend equivalents accrued through December 31, 2023.

+- ^{2/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
 The number of RSUs that are earned can be from 0% of the target award up to 150% of the target award, depending upon the achievement of certain performance criteria.
-These RSUs are scheduled to vest in a single installment on January 31, 2023, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2021, or a change in control, with the number of units earned being based on the achievement of certain performance criteria. - ^{3/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
-Such RSUs are scheduled to vest on March 3, 2022, or earlier in the event of death, disability, retirement, or change in control. - Each RSU represents the contingent right to receive one share of common stock upon vesting.
+Amounts reported here reflect an assumed target (100%) level of achievement of the performance goals.
+These RSUs are scheduled to vest in a single installment on December 31, 2024, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2023, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.
+Also includes the value of dividend equivalents accrued through December 31, 2023. - Each RSU represents the contingent right to receive one share of common stock upon vesting.
 The number of RSUs that are earned can be from 0% of the target award up to 150% of the target award, depending upon the achievement of certain performance criteria.
-These RSUs are scheduled to vest in a single installment on December 31, 2023, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2022, or a change in control, with the number of units earned being based on the achievement of certain performance criteria. - ^{5/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
-Such RSUs are scheduled to vest on March 1, 2022, or earlier in the event of death, disability, retirement, or change in control.
+Amounts reported here reflect an assumed target (100%) level of achievement of the performance goals.
+These RSUs are scheduled to vest in a single installment on December 31, 2025, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2024, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.
+Also includes the value of dividend equivalents accrued through December 31, 2023.